Richter BU Collection

 Since then, the collections have been managed by the Academy’s two librarians and the head of special collections at the Richter University Library, where they are preserved, cataloged, made available, and promoted.

-The Geddes Fund
+The Geddes Collection

 Originating from the Libraryof the Collège des Ecossais, the collection held at the Richter University Library consists of approximately 360 books out of the 1,350 that made up the original donation.
-This collection, which focuses on politics, consists mainly of works in French and English dating from the 1850s to the 1940s; it is available in the BIU catalog.
+This collection, which focuses on politics, consists mainly of works in French and English dating from the 1850s to 1940; it is available in the BIU catalog.
 The remaining works are located at the Sciences Library and, primarily, at the Humanities Library in Montpellier.

-An exhibition on this collection, titled “Patrick Geddes: Portrait of a Traveling Mind Through His Library,” was held in 2012 at the Richter Library.
+An exhibition on this collection, titled “Patrick Geddes: Portrait of a Traveling Mind Through His Library,” was held in 2012 at the Richter University Library.

-A man of many interests
+A man with many interests

 Patrick Geddes(Ballater, Scotland, 1854 – Montpellier, 1932) was a biologist and pioneer of the theory of symbiosis, to the point of being hailed as the “Scottish Darwin.”

-The Optical Views Collection
+The "Vues d’Optique" Collection

 banner image: optical views